RenderKit/ospray/doc/api.md

 This then sets the given device as the object which will respond to all other OSPRay API calls.

+Device handle lifetimes are managed with two calls, the first which increments the internal reference count to the given `OSPDevice`

+    void ospDeviceRetain(OSPDevice)

+and the second which decrements the reference count

+    void ospDeviceRelease(OSPDevice)

 Users can change parameters on the device after initialization (from either method above), by calling